It is becoming more common for industrial customers to have concern for and awareness of both cyber and physical...

 A customer's initial action may be to evaluate their options for system security, and they often ask for an industrial control systems (ICS) security inspection.
 These inspections are often viewed as audits by the customer; however, the customer is better off with an assessment, instead.

-What is the difference between security audits and security assessments?
+What is the difference between security assessments and security audits?
 The differences are pretty substantial, and each yields a different level of scrutiny and different sets of actionable results.
 Also, each gives management a different sense of how bad their security is -- or isn't.

 Security audits versus security assessments

-To understand the differences between audits and assessments, there are a few points to consider.
+To understand the differences between security assessments and security audits, there are a few points to consider.
 The first is that the purpose of a security audit is to compare the results against a specific standard or set of standards, and to find specific gaps where the standard is not being met or achieved.

 In an audit, the inspector compares the customer's activities against a particular list of requirements in an industry standard.
 Basically, the audit identifies whether or not the customer complies with these requirements, but not necessarily whether the customer exceeds them.